/

 NetSuite ERP

-NetSuite is a California-based, Software as a Service (SaaS) provider.
-They offer both ERP and CRM products, all hosted entirely in the cloud.
-They also offer more flexibility for integration than some of the other ERP vendors.
+NetSuite is a California-based software-as-a-service (SaaS) provider.
+They offer both ERP and CRM products, all of which are hosted entirely in the cloud.
+They also provide more flexibility for integration than some other ERP vendors.

 NetSuite’s CRM+ can be integrated with an existing NetSuite ERP installation, for an additional fee.
 CRM+ offers the typical CRM features, along with some other functionalities such as order management, sales forecasting, and more.